Explore

 • Travelers should have at least a moderate level of physical fitness

-• Complimentary golf cart service operated by Plimoth Patuxet Museums staff to assist those who need assistance, inquire on arrival with guest services.
+• At Plimoth Patuxet: Free golf cart service operated by staff to assist those with mobility concerns.
+Inquire on arrival with guest services.

-• Operates in all weather conditions, please dress appropriately, wear comfortable shoes
+• Museum is open in all weather conditions, please dress appropriately, wear comfortable shoes.

-• Amtrack station is 4 miles north of the museum.
+• Amtrack station is 4 miles north of the museum (Kingston/Plymouth line from South Station.
 Plymouth & Brockton Bus Terminal is 2 miles west.
 We recommend that you arrange livery service prior to arrival.
+Or visit to download the Ridecircuit app - free livery service, check schedule to get you from one location to another.

 What To Expect